Comprendre la législation des drones en France en 2025

 Specific restrictions

-Piloting a drone is an activity requiring compliance with certain regulations.
-It is important to know the places where it is authorized to fly a drone and those where it is prohibited or subject to special conditions.
+Flying a drone is an activity that requires compliance with certain regulations.
+It's important to know where it's permitted to fly a drone, and where it's forbidden or subject to special conditions.

-• Prohibitions : Flights are prohibited over sensitive areas such as nuclear power plants, military bases, prisons, sensitive factories, national parks, certain nature reserves, biotope areas near airports, etc.
+• Prohibitions Flying is forbidden over sensitive areas such as nuclear power plants, military bases, prisons, sensitive factories, national parks, certain nature reserves, biotope zones close to airports, and so on.

-• Classes C1 to C4 : It is prohibited to fly over people with a class C1 to C4 drone or with a drone weighing more than 250 grams without class indication.
+• Classes C1 to C4 It is forbidden to fly over people with a class C1 to C4 drone, or with a drone weighing more than 250 grams without class indication.

-To obtain information on authorized or unauthorized flight zones, it is advisable to consult the Aeronautical Information Service (SIA) or Geoportal .
+For information on authorized and unauthorized flight zones, please consult the Aeronautical Information Service (SIA) or Geoportal.

 Training and certification requirements